truelockmc/video-downloader/README.md

 ## Prerequisites

-- Python 3.6 or higher.
+- Python 3.6 or higher. _(only if using the raw source code instead of an Release Binary)_
 - [ffmpeg](https://ffmpeg.org/) is required for merging files.
 The application checks for ffmpeg and offers to install it via `winget` if it's not found.

 ## Installation